-Highlights include first editions of all of Whitman's works, including four copies of the first edition of Leaves of Grass (1855): one of the four is signed by the author, and another is from the library of Oscar Wilde.
+Highlights include first editions of all of Whitman's works, including seven copies of the first edition of Leaves of Grass (1855), one of which is signed by Whitman.
 A copy of the "Author's Edition" of Leaves of Grass (1876) contains an inscription by Dante Gabriel Rossetti and many manuscript notations by Whitman, and there is a particularly fine association copy of Specimen Days and Collect (1882-1883), with a long, intimate inscription by Whitman to his friend Peter Doyle.

 The Reading Room Will Be Closed: